Your Right to Cancel

-Applicants who have applied to study for a pre-sessional programme are required to pay a deposit of ten per cent of the tuition fee to firmly accept their place.
-The full fee is due at least four weeks prior to the start of the programme.
+Applicants who have applied to study for a Pre-sessional programme are required to firmly accept their degree offer and to pay a deposit of 10% of the pre-sessional tuition fee to firmly accept their place.
+The full fee is due at least 4 weeks prior to the start of the Pre-sessional programme.

 We encourage all applicants and students to print a copy of the tuition fee regulations for their records.

-We determine the level of tuition fees that you will be charged for attending a programme at Surrey in accordance with UK legislation and in line with the guidelines provided by the UK Council for International Student Affairs (UKCISA).
+We determine the level of tuition fees that you will be charged for attending a programme at Surrey in accordance with applicable UK legislation and other applicable rules and regulations and in line with the guidelines provided by the UK Council for International Student Affairs (UKCISA, www.ukcisa.org.uk).

 In accordance with Home Office policy, students who are not nationals of countries in the European Economic Area (EEA) may be required to obtain a visa to enter the UK in order to study at Surrey.
 Although the University makes every effort to ensure that offers are issued to applicants who we expect to be eligible for a Tier 4 visa, an offer of admission is not a guarantee that the University will issue a Confirmation of Acceptance to Study (CAS).